lanl/LaGriT/docs/pages/docs/read_gocad.md

 quality
 ```

 read 3D TETRA into mesh object cmotet, check the min and max values of added attributes (created from GOCAD PROPERTY arrays).
-Check connectivity was properly read by making sure volumes are positive.
+Check that read worked correctly by using **quality** command to report positive volumes.

 ```
 read/gocad /input_3tri_all_props.ts / cmotri